ThibaultLeroyFr/PopGenomicsWithDILS/README.md

 <em>chr1    maker   CDS     9487    9559    .       -       2       Name=Potra2n1c1.3; </em></br>
 <em>chr1    maker   CDS     9669    9753    .       -       0       Name=Potra2n1c1.3; </em></br>

-Importantly, check the output of the different fasta files for CDS, most genes are expected to start by an "ATG", if it is not the case, try to use the "cutSeqGff_dec1bp.py" rather than "cutSeqGff.py" to see if the issue can be fixed (e.g. needed for the Populus tremula genome v.2.2). <br>
+One file is expected to be generated per geneID (geneID.fst).
+Importantly, check the output of the different fasta files for CDS, most genes are expected to start by an "ATG" and to end by a stop codon.
+If it is not the case, try to use the "cutSeqGff_dec1bp.py" script rather than "cutSeqGff.py" to see if the issue can be fixed (e.g. this is typically needed for the Populus tremula genome v.2.2). <br>

 ### 5/ Computing summary statistics (./Compute_SumStats)

+<ins>5.1 piN, piS and piN/piS ratiosn on CDS</ins>
 <em>FILTER ALIGNMENTS & COMPUTE STATS</em><br>
 gfffile=$(echo "/bigvol/benoit/Analyses/Temp_Tibo/Francesca/Potra_genome2.2/Potra02_genes.gff.clean")<br>
 inputdirscaffolds=$(echo "/bigvol/benoit/Analyses/Temp_Tibo/Francesca/joint_pdav/Pdavidiana_fasta_files_withoutquantiles_scaffold")<br>